Just got back from the Canadian Grand Prix and ready for your questions!

 I work as an Aviation Technology scientist

-Favourite thing to do in science I love to pay around in the lab!
+Favourite thing to do in my job: I love to pay around in the lab!
 Trying out new ideas, developing new products and working on your own theories!

 I use chemistry to design and develop engine oils for airplanes – Everything from light aircraft to fighter jets!